MarcoWorms/learn.js/README.md

 aFunction() // This is just a Promise! "async function = Promise"
 ```

-## Running other people's code
+## Using foreign code

 In other to start getting serious and moving out of the console of our browser we should acquire some better coding tools.
-I recommned you go ahead and install:
+I recommend you go ahead and install:

 * [Visual Studio Code](https://code.visualstudio.com/) - A free and very powerful code editor that works for many languages and it's easy to hop into.